adithya-n05/Elastic-Search-Notes/Notes/New notes set.md

 Lastly, it's worth mentioning that the "has_child" query also supports sorting parent documents by child documents in the same way the "has_parent" query supports sorting.
 However, this requires scripting, and since we haven't covered scripting yet, I'll attach a link to an example for reference.

 That's it for this lecture!
-If you have any further questions or need additional clarification, feel free to ask!

 ## Querying Multi-level Relations